Get 20% OFF for your first month with the Starter Plan – Start today 🎉

 It takes 5 minutes.
 Just do it.

-You’ll see that in the “Solutions” part below.
-MailReach’s free deliverability test will help you know if you’re properly authenticated.
+You'll see that in the “Solutions” section below.
+MailReach's free deliverability test will help you know if you're properly authenticated.

-Today, and much more than before, the major inbox providers (Google and Microsoft) use engagement as a factor to score your sender reputation and filter your emails.
+In 2025 and more than ever, the major inbox providers (Google and Microsoft) use engagement as a factor to score your sender reputation and decide if you'll land in the spam folder or in the recipient's inbox.

 That’s simple, when sending emails, if you don’t receive enough positive interactions (openings, clicks, replies, messages marked as important, removed from spam), then you will land more and more in spam.